-It is often the eyes that people focus on when they first encounter another person, and for many patients this is the first thing that they notice has changed as they age.
-Eyelid surgery is a great “eye-opener” and should not be confused with brow lift rejuvenation, although they are inter-related.
-The procedures around the eye are categorized under the heading periorbital rejuvenation.
-The youthful, natural looking eye is essential to provide harmony with the rest of the face, and eyelid surgery can be done in conjunction with other facial rejuvenating procedures.
-New York Plastic Surgeon Dr. Wallach recreates a natural looking youthful eye by treating the necessary fat and skin from the upper and lower lids.
+The eyes are often the first thing that people focus on when they first encounter someone, and for many patients, this is the first thing that they notice has changed as they age.
+Eyelid surgery is a great “eye-opener” and should not be confused with brow lift rejuvenation, although they are interrelated.

+Youthful, natural-looking eyes are essential to provide harmony with the rest of the face, and eyelid surgery can be done in conjunction with other facial rejuvenating procedures to bring about a more alert, refreshed appearance.
+New York Plastic Surgeon Dr. Wallach recreates a natural-looking youthful eye by treating the necessary fat and skin from the upper and lower lids.
 He tries to conserve as much of the soft tissue in and around the eye to prevent the “hollowed-eye” look, which is a sign of aging.
 If possible, Dr. Wallach will treat the lower eyelids using an incision on the inside of the lid.

 Upper Eyelid Rejuvenation

-The upper eyelid area focuses on the inter-relationship between the brow and the upper eyelid.
-If the brow is too low, lateral excess of the upper eyelid region can be mistakenly assumed to be caused by excess upper eyelid skin when, in fact, many times it is caused by descent of the lateral eyebrow.
+The upper eyelid area focuses on the inter-relationship between the brow and the upper lids.
+If the brow is too low, sagging upper eyelids can be mistakenly assumed to be caused by excess upper eyelid skin when, in fact, many times it is caused by the descent of the eyebrow.
 When the brow is positioned in its ideal location, quite often there is little to no upper eyelid skin excess.

 Sometimes an upper eyelid procedure is recommended with or without a brow lift.
 Since the upper eyelid also has two fat pockets, these may need to be addressed as well.
-The goal is to restore the youthful appearance of the periorbita without hollowing out the eye.
-A full upper eyelid is often the sign of a youthful appearance.
+The goal is to restore the youthful appearance of the eye area without removing too much natural tissue.

 Skin And Muscle Excision